Tribler/Dollynator/README.rst

 -tree of replications

--``providers_offers`` (all VPSs offer for all providers)
+-providers_offers (all VPSs offer for all providers)

--current ``qtable``
+-current qtable

+**Final remarks about RL**

 Currently VPSs are chosen using QTable , VPNs not.

 To choose option from QTable we use exponential distribution with lambda converging decreasingly to 1.
-As lambda is changing with number of replications process seems to be similar to ``simulated annealing``.
+As lambda is changing with number of replications process seems to be similar to **simulated annealing**.

 Market Strategies